zeroxf89/agenticSeek/README.md

 ## Usage

-Make sure the services are up and running with `./start_services.sh` and run the agenticSeek with `python3 main.py`
+Make sure the services are up and running with `./start_services.sh` and run the AgenticSeek with `python3 main.py`

 ```sh
 sudo ./start_services.sh